Euthymius of Sardis: Life

 Under Emperor Nikephoros I (r.
 802–811) he fell into disfavour and was deposed and exiled to the island of Pantelleria off Sicily (ca. 804).
-According to his hagiography, Nikephoros' animosity was due to Euthymius persuading a woman, whom the future emperor had desired, to become a nun, but the real motive was probably Euthymius' support for the rebellion of the general Bardanes Tourkos in 803.
+According to his hagiography, Nikephoros's animosity was due to Euthymius persuading a woman, whom the future emperor had desired, to become a nun, but the real motive was probably Euthymius's support for the rebellion of the general Bardanes Tourkos in 803.
 Thanks to the intervention of Patriarch Tarasios, he was recalled from exile soon after, but was not reinstated in his old see.
 When Iconoclasm was once more adopted as the official doctrine under emperors Leo V the Armenian (r.
 813–820) and Michael II the Amorian (r.
 820–829), Euthymius again defended the veneration of icons, for which he was arrested, whipped and exiled, then released only to be again arrested and exiled.
 He was particularly vehemently persecuted by the future patriarch John Grammatikos.
 The traditional chronology of his death, found both in Byzantine chroniclers (Genesios, John Skylitzes and Theophanes Continuatus) and older historiography and martyrology (cf. the entries in the Catholic Encyclopedia), is 26 December 824, when he was whipped to death at the orders of Michael II.
 Modern research, however, places it on 26 December 831 on the island of St. Andrew to the north of Cape Akritas on the Bithynian coast south of Constantinople, during the reign of Michael II's successor Theophilos (r.
 829–842).

-Euthymius' hagiography was written by Patriarch Methodios I of Constantinople.
+Euthymius's hagiography was written by Patriarch Methodios I of Constantinople.
 In addition, several letters by Theodore of Stoudios to Euthymius survive, as well as a panegyric poem in his honour, written by a certain Metrophanes.